 Applying for the Rhodes Scholarships

 83 Rhodes Scholars are selected annually from 14 countries or groupings of countries around the world.
-They are outstanding young women and men of diverse backgrounds and interests who show strong potential to be public-spirited leaders for the world's future.
-Below is a video of current Rhodes Scholars discussing the application process and what it is like to study at Oxford.
+They are young women and men from diverse backgrounds and interests who show potential to be public-spirited leaders for the world's future.
+Below is a video of current Rhodes Scholars discussing what it is like to study at Oxford.

 Rhodes selection criteria

 The selection criteria, as found in the Will of Cecil Rhodes, govern selection across all Rhodes constituencies.
 They are:

 - energy to use one's talents to the full

 - truth, courage, devotion to duty, sympathy for and protection of the weak, kindliness, unselfishness and fellowship

 - moral force of character and instincts to lead, and to take an interest in one's fellow beings.